The Student Accounts Office at King’s is part of the Bursar’s Office.

 A student whose account is delinquent for more than 30 days will be denied University privileges including access to transcripts.
 The student will be reinstated upon payment of all outstanding amounts, including any late fees and interest charges assessed.

 Students will not be permitted to register for another term or session until all outstanding accounts are paid.
 Subsequently, payments returned from one’s bank may result in the student being deregistered.

 Students whose accounts are delinquent on May 15 will not be eligible, at the sole discretion of the University, to receive their degree parchment at the May Encaenia ceremony.
 For October graduation the date is September 1.
 Parchments and transcripts are held until full payment is received.

-Accounts which become seriously delinquent may be placed on collection or further legal action may be taken against the individual.
+Accounts which become seriously delinquent may be placed on collection or further legal action may be taken.
 Students will be responsible for charges incurred as a result of such action.

 K. Student Loans

-Students planning to fund their studies through a Student Loan should apply online to their province at least two months before the start of the school term to ensure payment by the term tuition and fee due date.
+Students planning to fund their studies through a Student Loan should apply online to their province at least two months before the start of the school term to ensure payment by the term fee due date.
 Students who wish to apply for a full time or part time student loan must apply to the student loan agency in their province of permanent residence, including students who are studying out of province.
-The University will deduct tuition and fees, and if applicable, residence charges from the loan at the time of disbursement.
-The late fees and interest charges policy applies if the loan is negotiated after the last day to pay fees for the Fall or Winter term.
+The University will deduct fees, and if applicable, residence costs from the student loan at the time of payment disbursement.
+The late fees and interest charges policy applies if the student loan is negotiated after the term fee due date.
 More student loan information can be found online at ukings.ca.